mvandersteen/ha-jemenaoutlook/README.md

 **NOTE** Jemena no longer uses the electricity outlook software that this was originally built on.
-I'll leave this active in case teh other distributors that could use this are still enabled for now.
+I'll leave this active in case the other distributors that could use this are still enabled for now.

 Please see a new version created by @jonnynch @ [ha-jemenaoutlook](https://github.com/jonnynch/ha-jemenaoutlook) which integrates with the new portal Jemena are using [MyPortal](https://myportal.jemena.com.au/).